certtools/ieps/007/README.md

 ## Rationales

 ### Compatibility
 Since the beginning of IntelMQ, the bot's `process` methods use the methods `self.receive_message`, `self.acknowledge_message` and `self.send_message`.
 Breaking this paradigm and changing to method parameters and return values or generator yields would indicate an API change and thus lead to IntelMQ version 4.0.
-To be decided if this should be done.
-Maybe as another IEP?
+Thus, we stick to the current behavior.

 ## Specification